Skip to main content

 • An Arraylake repo (Zarr hierarchy) shares a single common version history

-• Time travel between different states of your data as represented by commits
+• Time travel between different states of your data (as represented by snapshots)

 Arraylake's native format and internal data model is Zarr.
 However, other array file formats can also be stored in Arraylake.
 That's because, under the hood, most array file formats use an internal structure and data model that can be mapped 1:1 to the Zarr data model of groups, arrays, and chunks.
 We call this capability virtual files.